 A unique insight into girls’ and young women’s lives

-We carry out research into all areas of girls’ and young women’s lives, from gender stereotypes to the impact of Covid-19.
+We carry out research into all areas of girls’ and young women’s lives, from gender stereotypes to safety.

 Our research helps us understand what matters to girls today.
 What they say shapes our campaigns and the issues we take action on.
 It helps us influence decision makers on the things girls and young women care about too.
 So together we can create a fairer and safer world to grow up in.